ngarrache/berlin-clock/README.md

 ### Description

-Create a representation of the Berlin Clock for a given time (hh::mm:ss).
+Create a representation of the Berlin Clock for a given time (hh:mm:ss).

 The Berlin Uhr (Clock) is a rather strange way to show the time.
 On the top of the clock there is a yellow lamp that blinks on/off every two seconds.
 The time is calculated by adding rectangular lamps.